-We’re heading into a spectacular time of the year … when Mother Nature sets off her fireworks and lights up the hills with color.
-It’s the perfect excuse to pack the car, buckle up your pup, and take off on a few dog friendly road trips!
+Fall is a spectacular time of the year, when Mother Nature sets off her fireworks and lights up the hills with color.
+It’s the perfect excuse to pack the car, buckle up your pup, and enjoy a few pet friendly road trips!

-The opportunities for leaf-peeping abound all across the country, and we’ve pulled together our top 10 picks for pet friendly fall foliage destinations.
+The opportunities for leaf-peeping abound all across the country!
+We’ve gathered our top 10 picks for pet friendly road trips where the fall foliage is the main attraction.
 Of course, it’s also fun to discover a new place all your own!

 Dog Friendly Road Trips for Fall